ccao-data/model-sales-val/README.md

-We **should not** update the glue job script, its corresponding flagging python script, or any of its job details in the aws-console.
+Using the AWS console, we **should not** update the glue job script, its corresponding flagging python script, or any of its job details.
+Instead, these changes should be made from this repo.
 The reason for this is so that we can track changes and version control using this repo.
 The only actions that should be taken in the aws console related to this glue job are running the job, and pulling from the repo using their version control system.

 ### To make changes to glue job script or job details